pinakirm/pinakirm.github.io/_projects/5_project.md

   > "Create a random family tree of 100 members for benchmarking."

 ## Sample Output
-Nearest Common Ancestor of Alice and Bob: Grandparent Relationship between Mary and Tom: Cousins
+> "Nearest Common Ancestor of Alice and Bob: Grandparent"
+> "Relationship between Mary and Tom: Cousins"

 ## Technologies Used